-Whether your child is a budding artiest, athlete, chef, or scientist, get ready to learn through play with our broad range of fun activities!
-KidSpirit givers your child the chance to form lasting friendships with other kids, all while learning and having FUN from the passionate, learning-oriented, KidSpirit staff.
+Whether your child is a budding artist, athlete, chef, or scientist, get ready to learn with our broad range of fun activities!
+KidSpirit gives your child the chance to form lasting friendships with other kids, all while learning and having FUN from the passionate, learning-oriented, KidSpirit staff.

 Campers must bring their own food.
 KidSpirit Reserves the right to cancel or combine classes that have not met the minimum participant requirement.

-Drop-off pick-up takes place in the backyard of Langton Hall. if you can't find us, don't stress!
+Check-In and Check-Out takes place in the backyard of Langton Hall.
+If you can't find us, don't stress!
 Just come to the Kidspirit Office in Langton 125.
-If you need to pick up a camper early, speak to the Kidspirit office staff ahead of time, and we'll be happy to have your child in the office waiting to check out!
+If you need to pick up a camper early, call the Kidspirit office ahead of time, and we'll be happy to have your child in the office waiting to check out!

 When picking up a camper, you must be an authorized pick-up on the camper's registration and have a valid photo ID.
 If you have any questions about who is or isn't authorized to pick-up your child, please give the office a call.

 Wondering where to Park?
 Visit our parking page!